Haigler Creek, Arizona: Geography

-Haigler Creek is a CDP that sits at and elevation of 5,240 feet (1,597 m) located in northern Gila County in Arizona, within the Tonto National Forest.
+Haigler Creek is a CDP that sits at an elevation of 5,240 feet (1,597 m) located in northern Gila County in Arizona, within the Tonto National Forest.
 It lies 11 mi south of Arizona State Route 260 via East Colcord Road and a National Forest road.
 Payson is a total of 36 mi west of Haigler Creek by road.
 The small ranch town of Young, Arizona is 12 miles (19 km) south of Haigler Creek and can be accessed via National Forest road.
 According to the United States Census Bureau, the CDP has a total area of 4.2 km2, all land.
 Due to the lack of light pollution this area is great for star gazing.

 Haigler Creek itself is a southwest-flowing tributary of Tonto Creek, part of the Salt River watershed that flows through the center of the community.
 It originates just below the Mogollon Rim in east central Arizona via a perennial spring.
 Rainwater and snow melt also help to keep the creek flowing during the dry months.

 There is a diverse abundance of flora and fauna in the area.
 Trees like the Arizona Sycamore, Cottonwood, Boxelder, Willow, and Ash are found in the riparian habitats along the creek.
 Ponderosa Pine, Juniper, Pinyon Pine, and Oak dot the surrounding landscape.
 Also a variety of wildflowers can be seen in the meadows and near the creek during the warm months.
 The creek is stocked with Rainbow trout and Brown trout by the Arizona Game and Fish Department and is also home to many native fish species.
 Haigler Creek is also an important area for reptiles, amphibians, and birds.
 The creek is home to a variety of mammals including Elk, Mule deer, Black Bear, Javelina, Grey Fox, Mountain Lion, and Coyote.
 Cattle are also present.
 Viewing wildlife in the area is best during the morning and evening hours.